New Bedford Whaling Museum: History

 In 1953, the whaling film, All the Brothers Were Valiant, premiered in New Bedford.

 The anti-whaling movement of the 1970s led Curator of Ethnology John R. Bockstoce to research and compile the most complete data on the bowhead whale to date, reestablishing the importance of the preservation of historical whaling documents.

 In 1996, the museum played a large role in establishing a New Bedford Whaling National Historic Park, a national park that includes several New Bedford historical sites, including the Seamen's Bethel, which is located across the street from the Whaling Museum.
 The museum features a twenty-minute short film titled The City that Lit the World courtesy of the National Park Service.
 1996 was also the year of the first annual Moby-Dick Marathon Reading.

 In 1998, the New Bedford Whaling Museum collaborated with the Azorean Maritime Heritage Society to build the Azorean Whaleman Gallery, an exhibition devoted to the contributions of Azorean sailors and whaleboat builders to US whaling history.
 In August 2000, the Jacobs Family Gallery was built thanks to the donation of Irwin and Joan Jacobs.
 The humpback whale skeleton Quasimodo was moved to the new Jacobs Family Gallery and suspended alongside a new juvenile blue whale skeleton, named KOBO (King of the Blue Ocean).

 In October 2001, negotiations began to merge the Kendall Whaling Museum, which was founded in 1955 by Henry P. Kendall and opened in 1956, with the New Bedford Whaling Museum.
 The merger was finalized in October 2001, and the Kendall Whaling Museum's artifacts were moved to the New Bedford Whaling Museum by November 2002.
 As a result, the museum added some 70,000 artifacts to its collections, effectively doubling its size.
 To accommodate all these artifacts, the museum acquired a former bank building on Purchase Street three blocks west of the museum campus on Johnny Cake Hill.
 The Purchase Street Building housed the museum's Research Library for several years; in 2017 it moved to a new building on the main museum campus.

 In 2002, the New Bedford Whaling Museum partnered with the Melville Society, and it now houses their extensive Melville collection in the Research Library.

 In 2002, the museum acquired the skeleton of a sperm whale, and in 2008, it acquired the skeleton of a North Atlantic right whale which was pregnant at the time of its death.

 In 2012, the Whaling Museum was featured in an episode of Four Weddings on TLC as one of the brides had her wedding reception at the museum.

 Permanent exhibits

 Lagoda

-The museum's Jonathan Bourne Building houses the Lagoda, a half-scale model of whaling ship Lagoda that was built in 1916.
-The Lagoda is 89 ft in length and has a mainmast 50 ft in height, making it the world's largest model whaling ship.
+The museum's Jonathan Bourne Building houses the Lagoda, a half-scale model built in 1916 of the ship Lagoda owned by Jonathan Bourne Jr. The Lagoda is 89 ft in length and has a mainmast 50 ft in height, making it the world's largest model whaling ship.
 It is fully rigged and showcases some of the supplies needed for an extended whaling voyage.